National Basketball League (England): National Basketball League

+Playoffs

 The top eight teams in each division compete for the season's final showdown and last piece of silverware.
 The top four teams have home advantage against the lower placed sides in the quarter-final (1st v 8th, 2nd v 7th, 3rd v 6th & 4th v 5th).
 The Playoff Finals Weekend is conducted at a neutral venue, and brings together the Playoff finals for all Men's and Women's competitions.
 The Finals Weekend is now held at the National Basketball Performance Centre in Belle Vue, Manchester.